TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.102.md

 ---

-I have not turned aside from thine ordinances; For thou hast taught me.
+I have not turned aside from your ordinances, for you have taught me.